 13. @DrColinChurch says, “Slice fresh lemons and freeze separately.
 They are then flavoured ice cubes for drinks!”

-14. Andrea says, “I do use any left over juice from my boys at the end of the day to make ice lollies rather than throw it away or pour it into an ice cube tray to make fruity ice cubes!
-Any bread that’s going off we have a trip to feed the ducks with it another tip for bread too is freeze your loaf and just take out however many slices you need at a time, this saves it going off in the first place x”
+14. Andrea says, “I do use any leftover juice from my boys at the end of the day to make ice lollies rather than throw it away or pour it into an ice cube tray to make fruity ice cubes!
+Any bread that’s going off we have a trip to feed the ducks with it another tip for bread to is freeze your loaf and just take out however many slices you need at a time, this saves it going off in the first place x”

 15. Anonymous says, “for leftover veg or bendy veg that’s been forgotten about, make it into a pasta bake with some tinned tomatoes or a cheese sauce.
 Chuck some of your breadcrumbs from your “seen better days bread” on top, voila!”